caralug/docs-alfresco/content-services/community/using/sites/index.md

 title: Overview of sites
 ---

-A site is a area where you can share content and collaborate with other site members.
+A site is an area where you can share content and collaborate with other site members.

 Any user can create a site.
 The site creator becomes the **Site Manager** by default, though additional or alternate managers can be added after this.